CMS comparison 2025: The most popular content management systems

 - Further recommendations: Individual extensions may require additional software

 New content in companies often goes through several review and approval processes from creation to publication.
-Using user and group workspaces, supported by flexible rights management, Neos easily integrates into existing processes.
+Using user and group workspaces, supported by flexible rights management, you can easily integrateNeos into existing processes.

-Despite its focus on content, Neos is not “just” a CMS.
-Neos was developed for integration and extensibility.
-It is a powerful CMS that comes with an equally powerful PHP framework called Flow.
-Developers can design Neos the way they need to use it.
-The community calls Neos a “Content Application Platform”.
-This should make it clear that the strengths of the CMS are in addition to classic websites, by allowing the user to create complex projects.
-The integration of third-party software, connection to external systems (ERP, CRM, etc.), shop integrations, and so on are all achievable with Neos.
-Existing extensions can be easily installed via Composer (e.g., Google Analytics, IBM Watson, Elasticsearch, etc.).
+The community calls Neos a Content Application Platform.
+This should make it clear that the strengths of the CMS lie in complex projects as well as in classic websites.
+The integration of third-party software, connection to external systems (ERP, CRM, etc.) and shop integrations are all possible with Neos.
+Existing extensions can easily be installed via Composer (e.g., Google Analytics, IBM Watson, Elasticsearch, etc.).

 There are hardly any limits to the expandability of Neos.
-For example, the “Neos Award 2018” went to a project that exports a publisher’s online content directly from Neos to a printable InDesign template - including special markups for prepress.
+For example, the Neos Award 2018 went to a project that exports online content directly from Neos to a printable InDesign template, including special markups for the pre-press stage.
 This eliminates the need to enter and check content twice.

 Pros | Cons |

-True WYSIWYG editor (inline editing) that displays the content as it will later be displayed when writing, without the user having to click a preview button. | Setup for smaller projects usually quite challenging |
+WYSIWYG editor (inline editing) that shows content as it will be displayed later on, eliminating the need for users to click a preview button | Setup for smaller projects usually quite challenging |

 No PHP knowledge required to build complex pages | Getting used to the platform takes a while for newcomers |

-Helpful community with over 2,000 users in official Neos Slack | A range of Neos functions may require professional-level hosting |
+Helpful community with over 2,000 users in official Slack from Neos | A range of Neos functions may require professional-level hosting |

-Linking of CMS and PHP framework facilitates the extension of Neos considerably | |
+Connecting CMS and PHP framework facilitates the extension of Neos considerably | |

-Supports two-stack CMS architecture for large projects with maximum scalability, resilience, and security |
+Supports two-stack CMS architecture for large projects with maximum scalability, resilience and security |

 Dreamweaver: The Creative Cloud’s web design software